sdc-china/IDA-doc/_posts/2018-03-02-test-case-management.md

   5. Click **Exit Edit** button on the right of suite name.

-   **Note:**
+#### Post Script

-   In some user interface test cases, you may need to request data from the server.
-If the response time is too long, it will block the later case steps and cause the test case to fail.
-We provide post script for you to solve this kind of issue in bulk.
+   In some user interface test cases, you may need to request data from server.
+If the response time is too long, it will cause time out exception and make the test case failed.
+In this case, you need to wait loading indicate to be hidden.
+We provide post script for you to do this in bulk.
 [More Details][2]

+   ![][test_case_post_script_demo]

 #### Adjust the order of case step.